Common Types Of Eyelid Procedures

 Maturity, heredity, and sun exposure contribute to the changing tone and structure of our eyelid skin.
 This can result in a droopy eyelid appearance and affect our field of vision.

-Blepharoplasty is eyelid surgery that removes excess skin, fat, and muscle from the upper or lower eyelids.
-When the upper eyelids hinder peripheral vision, eyelid surgery can remove the impediment to restore the visual field.
+Blepharoplasty is a common eyelid surgery that removes excess skin, fat, and muscle from the upper or lower eyelids.
+When the upper eyelids hinder peripheral vision, eyelid surgery can also remove the impediment to restore the visual field.
+Following a blepharoplasty, many notice a more youthful appearance thanks to the cosmetic benefits of the procedure.

 - Upper Lid Blepharoplasty: Upper lid blepharoplasty removes extra skin and fat through a hidden incision at the natural eyelid crease and is then closed with tiny sutures.